ZviRosenfeld/MinMaxSearch/README.md

 ### Benchmarking
 An optimization that will improve one search can hurt another.
 That's why benchmarking is so impotent.
 It lets you customize the search to best suite your needs.

-To that end, we've created the method *BanckmarkResult[] Benchmark(this SearchEngine searchEngine, IState startState, int searchDepth, int times)*.
-This is an extension method that will provide you with information regarding the search's performance (ran as SearchEngine.Benchmark(IState startState, int searchDepth, int times))
+**BanckmarkResult[] Benchmark(this SearchEngine searchEngine, IState startState, int searchDepth, int times)**: This is an extension method that will provide you with information regarding the search's performance.